-The ADA guidelines indicate that a dental emergency is anything that is potentially life-threatening and/or anything that requires immediate attention to stop bleeding, alleviate infection, or ease severe pain.
+The ADA guidelines indicate that a dental emergency is anything that is potentially life-threatening and/or anything that requires immediate attention to stop bleeding, alleviate the infection, or ease severe pain.
 This includes bleeding, bacterial infection, or trauma to facial bones.

 Q. How do I know if my need is urgent?

-The ADA guidelines indicate that an urgent dental care addresses immediate concerns to prevent infection and/or relieve severe pain as well as to prevent the potential of hospital emergency department visits.
+The ADA guidelines indicate that urgent dental care addresses immediate concerns to prevent infection and/or relieve severe pain as well as to prevent the potential of hospital emergency department visits.
 This includes damage to teeth, such as cracking or breaking, as well as severe toothache or abscess.

 Q. What are some signs that I have an infection that needs to be addressed?

 A bacterial infection is one type of dental care need that should never be ignored.
 Some signs of infection include:

 - Persistent, throbbing toothache